-Scoop the mixture into a non-reactive bowl, cover loosely with plastic wrap and let it sit at room temperature for at least 8 hours, preferably longer, up to 24 hours (the longer the better for the whole grain berries to soften and for heightened sourdough properties).
-Also the longer it ferments the more liquid will be absorbed so less chances of a moist center after baking.
+Scoop the mixture into a non-reactive bowl, cover loosely with plastic wrap and let it sit at room temperature for at least 8 hours, preferably longer, up to 24 hours (the longer the better for the whole grain berries to soften and for heightened sourdough properties.
+If you’re letting it sit for less than 24 hours, presoak the grains overnight in advance and drain thoroughly).
+Also, the longer it ferments the more liquid will be absorbed so less chances of a moist center after baking.

 The mixture will be thick and gooey but will not resemble typical bread dough.

 Scoop the mixture into a generously buttered Pullman Loaf Pan and smooth the top so it’s even.